 Adoption of zoning regulations by the Township Board provides the legal basis for enforcement of zoning provisions.
-The ultimate effectiveness of the ordinance is dependent on the overall quality of administration and enforcement.
-If ordinance administrative procedures are lax, or if enforcement is handled in an inconsistent, sporadic manner, the unsatisfactory.
-The result will be Planning Commission, Township Board, and staff are responsible for carrying out zoning/development related functions including the review of development plans and site inspections.
-These functions can special expertise and a substantial require investment of time to ensure that these essential dayto-day functions are met and appropriate development is facilitated.
+The ultimate effectiveness of the ordinance is dependent on the overall quality of ordinance administration and enforcement.
+If administrative procedures are lax, or if enforcement is handled in an inconsistent, sporadic manner, the result will be unsatisfactory.
+The Planning Commission, Township Board, and staff are responsible for carrying out zoning/development related functions including the review of development plans and site inspections.
+These functions can require special expertise and a substantial investment of time to ensure that these essential day-to-day functions are met and appropriate development is facilitated.